 A fresh look at La Llorona - the Weeping Woman

 I place La Llorona along the Santa Cruz River, somewhere south of Tubac.
-No saguaros here - she is framed by mesquite trees instead.
-I figure by now she's lost most of her hair.
-And she must be terribly, terribly weary.
+She is framed by mesquite trees and and has lost most of her hair.
+Her hand has delicate fingers rather than long, gruesome claws.
+And she is terribly, terribly weary.
+She is surrounded by a troop of Monarch butterflies on their way to their winter roost in Mexico.
+They are spirits of children who visit her every year to comfort her on their journey south.
 I put tiny eyes on the butterflies and colorful spots on their bodies to make them special.
-(Slightly Disney-esk possibly, oh well.)
 I always incorporate owls into my paintings where the veil between the worlds are thin.
 It is a guardian keeping watch over the ephemeral scene.
 Owls are sacred birds in many cultures and I adore them.

-I include also a boulder with a petroglyph on it, alluding to the timelessness of the land.
+I include also my signature petroglyph boulder alluding to the timelessness of the land.

-To accentuate the enduring timelessness of La Loba, I gave the picture an apocalyptic feel.
-I wanted her to appear physically ravaged by time and unkept; sorrowful, yet soft.
+La Loba speaks to me as the eternal seed of life that does not die.
+Ravaged by man and time - sorrowful, yet soft.
 The bumblebee on her hand is one my mother drew before she died and I like to honor her where I can in my paintings.
+Her fingertips bear the ancient indigenous spiral symbol.

-The once majestic saguaro stands long-dead, with only shards of its skin remaining.
-It is pierced by multiple bullet holes - the fate common to some of today's living saguaros.
-The boulder beneath it with a timeless petroglyph on it shows the same human thoughtlessness.
-In the background is a rusted shell of a vintage automobile that La Loba uses as a repository for her various collected bones.
-She burns a few twigs of palo santo in an abalone shell and sings her wolf skeleton into being.
+A once majestic saguaro stands long-dead, with only shards of its skin remaining.
+It is pierced by multiple bullet holes - the fate common to many of today's living saguaros.
+The spiral emergence petroglyph on the boulder at its feet bears the same scars of human thoughtlessness.
+In the background is a rusted shell of a vintage automobile that La Loba uses as a repository for her collected bones.
+She burns a few twigs of holy wood in an abalone shell and sings her assembled skeleton into being.
 Hummingbirds, messengers of the spirit world, greet the awakening spirit of the wolf.
-One can ponder if La Loba is returning earth animal spirits to an ancient celestial home; as the blue star glowing in the distance could imply.
+La Loba may be returning the animal spirits to an ancient celestial home; evidenced by a blue star glowing in the distance.

 As told by Clarissa Pinkola Estés, PhD, Women Who Run With the Wolves: